ReglementiXS European Downhill Cup 2019

 § 21 Points for total results/standings

-The overall result consists of the results of four Qualifying Runs and four Final Runs.
+The overall result consists of the results of five Qualifying Runs and five Final Runs.
 That means one Qualifying Run result and one Final Run result will be deleted.
 The discounted Qualifying Run and Final Run can stem from different events.

 Points of the Super Final run result: Elite Men up to the 43 rd place